libp2p/js-libp2p-mplex/README.md

 `options` is an optional `Object` that may have the following properties:

-* `maxMsgSize` - a number that defines how large mplex data messages can be in bytes, if messages are larger than this they will be sent as multiple messages (default: 1 << 20)
+* `maxMsgSize` - a number that defines how large mplex data messages can be in bytes, if messages are larger than this they will be sent as multiple messages (default: 1048576 - e.g. 1MB)
 * `maxStreamsPerConnection` - a number that defines how many streams are allowed per connection (default: 1024)

 ### `const muxer = factory.createStreamMuxer(components, [options])`